 However, the trade-off is that it can sometimes be difficult to read small in-game writing on the smaller screen.
 We found ourselves having to hold the console closer to our face to read some text.
-It's a small issue, but slightly odd for onlookers when on the morning commute.
+It's a small issue, but slightly odd for onlookers on a morning commute.

 But where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
-Due to its smaller size, it is more portable and convenient to use on-the-go than the original Switch: you take up less elbow room and it could probably fit in quite a large pocket.
+Due to its smaller size, it's more portable and convenient to use on-the-go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.

-As someone with smaller hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode.
-While fairly compact, the original Switch is still large by handheld standards.
-By contrast, the Lite is considerably more portable and fits snugly in your hands.
-However, it is still quite wide and doesn't feel quite as comfortable as, say, the 3DS did.
+As someone with small hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode; while relatively compact, it's still large by handheld standards.
+By contrast, the Lite is considerably more portable, and fits snugly in your hands.
+However, it is still quite wide, and doesn't feel quite as comfortable as, say, the 3DS did.

 In addition, the Switch Lite comes with integrated controls rather than Joy-Cons.
-While you can connect separate Joy-Cons wirelessly, you won't get an additional pair out of the box with the Lite.
+While you can connect up to four separate Joy-Cons wirelessly, you won't get an additional pair out of the box with the Lite.